 This is what makes dialogues so crucial for your story.
-If you're ever stuck on finding a good piece of dialogue, try using a writing prompt generator.
-This will give you some random ideas that may just spark en entire scene or conversation.
+If you’re ever stuck on finding a good piece of dialogue, try using a writing prompt generator.
+This will give you some random ideas that may just spark an entire scene or conversation.

 2. Character Development